Football at the 2013 Islamic Solidarity Games

-Football at the 2013 Islamic Solidarity Games was held in Indonesia from 19 to 29 September 2013.
+Football at the 2013 Islamic Solidarity Games was a football competition held in Indonesia from 19 to 29 September 2013.

 Teams

-The tournament was for U23 teams.
+The tournament was contested by the U23 national teams of the participating countries.
 Morocco and Turkey participated with U20 teams.

 Venues

 Squads

 For the men's tournament, each nation submitted a squad of 23 players, 20 of whom had to be born on or after 1 January 1990, and three of whom could be overage players.
 A minimum of two goalkeepers (plus one optional alternate goalkeeper) had to be included in the squad.